 - Sea salt flakes

 - Place the whole pork piece or stand the sliced pieces together upon the spring onion.
-Scatter the ginger and star anise around the tray and add enough water until the pork is roughly half submerged.
+Scatter the ginger, star anise & soy sauce around the tray and add enough water until the pork is roughly half submerged.

 - Place the tray or dish into the oven and check periodically, after about 15 20 minutes when the skin starts to crackle, lower the oven temperature to 180oC degrees.
 The pork will need to be cooked for around 45 minutes per kilo.
 Don't fear, pork belly has plenty of fat and its being cooked in a liquid so it wont dry out very easily and can be cooked for several hours longer (at around 160 degrees) if you are chasing a pull apart textured finish.